imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/hot-and-cold-wallets.md

 There are generally two kinds of wallet classifications in cryptocurrency (hot and cold wallets).

-Hot wallets are wallets that are are usually very accessible, with a lower grade of security tolerance.
-They aim to be more usable than secure.
+Hot wallets are wallets that are are usually very accessible, but are less secure.
 Examples of hot wallets are Metamask, Ledger Nano S, and your Coinbase account.

 Cold wallets are wallets that are not connected to the Internet.
-They are usually less accessible, with a higher grade of security tolerance.
-They aim to be more secure than usable.
+They are usually less accessible, but are more secure.
 Examples of cold wallets are Multi-Signature Wallets and private keys that you keep on Offline Computers.

 While this may be confusing, some people use hot wallets in their cold-storage setup [insert joke about "warm" setup].
 This will depend on the grade of cold-storage you are personally after.